Need to manage a remote sales team more effectively? Does it seem like information is scattered and processes aren’t aligned?

 This part comes in handy once your team has a sense of ownership and is actually using the playbook.
 We recommend using a weekly goals page for each team member.
 This way, you can look over your reps’ weekly goals and work with them to make sure they are completing what they set out to do.

 As a manager, you can also ask reps to add deliverables to the playbook every week or month.
-For example, one thing that needs frequent refresh is email templates.
+For example, one thing that needs a frequent refresh is email templates.
 If sales reps are adding one new email template to the playbook each month, you know they’re using it.

 3. Can process and best practice questions be answered by looking in the playbook?